Baseball Bat

 2022 SOLD for $ 1.68M by Heritage

-The first agreement between Babe Ruth and H and B happened in 1918 when the 23 year old champion was playing for the Red Sox.
+The first agreement between Babe Ruth and H and B happened in 1918 when the 23 year old champion was playing for the Boston Red Sox.
 His model bat identified by an R2 mark was sold for $ 540K by Heritage on October 2, 2009, lot 82067.
 It is graded A 10 by PSA/DNA,

 Its characteristics are 36 inches and 39 ounces.
 It is authenticated by PSA/DNA and by Mears and graded A10*.
 The asterisk is rewarding the historical character of that piece of equipment.